 Several states have adopted policies that focus on measuring and setting a growth rate target for total cost of care.
 By looking at the cost performance across all payers of the system as a whole or a particular set of services such as hospital care, these states hope to facilitate delivery system reform.

-At the request of several states, the MMF has begun a project to assess and document methods that states use to set a rate of growth target for total cost of care measures.
-The project looks at four states as models for this activity—and assesses how they are going about this work.
+At the request of several states, the Fund launched a project in 2015 to assess and document methods that states use to set a rate of growth target for total cost of care measures.
+The Fund’s initial report looks at four states as models for this activity—and assesses how they are going about this work.
 How are they documenting costs, projecting growth rates, and setting targets?

-Total Cost of Care News
+All Total Costs of Care News